Pick from More Artists

 Gág

 Was Beatrix Potter an environmentalist before her time?
-She looked to nature and to children, while Wanda Gág saw ghosts.
+She looked to nature and to children, while Wanda Gág saw ghosts, and Walton Ford captures animals, however briefly, in the wild.

 Gaillard